openaleph/openaleph/docs/user-guide/103/network-diagrams.md

 ## Notes and Limitations

 - Diagrams are based on the data you have uploaded or linked, so if relationships are missing, they will not appear.
+- Diagrams are based on the data you have uploaded or linked, so if relationships are missing, they will not appear.
 - Large datasets may result in very complex diagrams; filtering before generation can improve clarity.

 ---